mike10004/ez-infinite-scroll/readme.md

 # ezInfiniteScroll

-A module for [AngularJS](http://angularjs.org/) that enables you to bind an callback to be triggered when an element has been scrolled almost to its bottom.
+A module for [AngularJS](http://angularjs.org/) that provides a directive to trigger a callback when an element has been scrolled almost to its bottom.
 Primary use case is infinite scrolling.

 Forked from [lrInfiniteScroll](http://lorenzofox3.github.io/lrInfiniteScroll)
 with gratitude.
 This fork supports a child directive that will cause the